sallesma/IF-BackOffice/README.md

 Your backoffice is now available!

+## Testing

+We have no unit tests because we have very few logic in our code.
+We only use casperjs to run functional tests on the application.

+The documentation is waiting for you there : http://casperjs.org/

+You need to input three parameters when you run a test : backoffice url, login and password.

+Run the authentication test:

+    casperjs test test/authentication.js --url="yoururl" --login="yourlogin" --password="yourpassword"
+Run all the tests in the test/ folder:

+    casperjs test test/ --url="yoururl" --login="yourlogin" --password="yourpassword"

 ## Contribution

 If you have any good ideas about a better interface, contact us :)